 For Apple TV Remotes or Siri Remotes, you need to press and hold the TV and Volume Down buttons on the remote for about 2 seconds.

-Pair a New Apple TV Remote
+Step 3.
+Pairing New Apple TV Remote

 For Apple TV Remotes, you need to press and hold the MENU and Right Arrow buttons at the same time for a few seconds.
 Then you will see a logo on your Apple TV screen of a remote with the two ovals now overlapping to look like chain links.
 It indicates the connection has been reestablished with your new Apple Remote.